stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

 if by any miracle guiding footprints had remained, but at once realised that the thin mud held impressions only for a very few moments.
 There was little difficulty in finding my way to the centre again, and once there I carefully reflected on the proper outward course.
 I had kept too far to the right before.
-This time I must take a more leftward fork somewhere&mdash;just where, I could decide as I went.
+This time I must take a more leftward fork somewhere--just where, I could decide as I went.

   As I groped ahead a second time I felt quite confident of my correctness, and